Kagethelephant/dotfiles/README.md

     - This will move the existing files into the repo. to keep the files from get use `git restore .` to return restore the git files
 - `sudo systemctl enable cronie.service` and `sudo systemctl start NetworkManager.service` to start cronie for notification cron job
 - `crontab -e` to edit cronjobs and add `*/5 * * * * /home/kage/bin/batteryNotify` to the file and save.
 Battery notifiacation should show up now
+- if this is going to be used on a microsoft surface then you should turn off the suspend on lid closed (and change power button to suspend)
+    - Modify the `/etc/systemd/logind.conf` file and and change the following
+        - `HandlePowerKey=suspend`
+        - `HandleLidSwitch=ignore`
+        - `HandleLidSwitchExternalPower=ignore`
 - Reboot into i3 and everything should be setup!